 Develop Accountable Leaders

 Training in specific skills and competencies can help leaders understand what it means to be accountable and which behaviors help to demonstrate accountability.
 By building accountability into your leadership development program, leaders at all levels will learn how to deliver on commitments and then see the importance of being reliable and trustworthy in the eyes of others.
-Leadership development can also help managers learn how to set and communicate expectations, and how to hold their direct reports accountable for the results they commit to.
+Leadership development can also help managers learn how to set and communicate expectations within variable work settings, and how to hold their direct reports accountable for the results they commit to.

 Communicate and Share Information